JakeSteam/blog-programming/_drafts/2024-02-12-decision-paralysis-and-opinionated-guidance.md

   - Next.js
   - t3.gg
   - Android
+  - Learning
 ---

-I recently dived into a world I knew nothing about, not even the language: Modern web development.
+I recently dived into a world I knew nothing about, not even the language: Modern web development with Next.js.
 After completing the official tutorials, I was hit with decision paralysis when trying to start an actual project.
 The solution?
 Opinionated templates like [T3](https://create.t3.gg/).

 ## My decision paralysis